axze-az/cftal/doc/cftal.md

 MPFR functions return a function value $res$ rounded to target precision and information about the direction of the final rounding $mpfr_res$.

-The column $\Delta$ulp in the subsections below shows the maximum deviation in bits against the GNU MPFR library functions observed, this means functions with $\Delta ulp = 0$ are correctly rounded.
+The column $\Delta ulp$ in the subsections below shows the maximum deviation in bits against the GNU MPFR library functions observed, this means functions with $\Delta ulp = 0$ are correctly rounded.
 Faithful rounding is achieved if the implemented function returns one of the 2 interval borders.

-The following function are implemented and their
 ### support functions

 | Function | binary64 |  | binary32 | |